markgordon22/Dublin-slang/README.md

 ## Testing User Stories

 # Deployment

+This website was made with gitpod which is a cloud based IDE.
+Code was pushed to github by using the following commands outlined below.

+1. git add
+2. git status
+3. git commit -m "message of reason of commit goes here"
+4. git push.

 ## Deploy website to Github Pages

+The steps below outline how to deploy the website too github pages from github.

+1. Type github into browser
+2. Sign in with username and password
+3. Select repository you want to deploy github pages
+4. Select Travel Tips Ireland repository
+5. Select settings based on the far right of the menu
+6. Scroll down settings where you will see get to github pages towards the bottom of the page
+7. Select main branch from the drop menu that is provided
+8. Click to confirm using the save button on the right
+9. Travel Tips Ireland is now live on github pages

 ## Run Project With Gitpod

+1. Open the repository in GitHub markgordon22/Travel-Tips-Ireland.
+2. Click code button in green on the  right.
+3. Copy the url:
+4. Copy and paste the url into the url bar of a fresh tab.
+5. Add gitpod.io/# at the beginning of the url copied from GitHub.
+6. A new workspace will then open up.

 ## How to Run This In A Local IDE

+1. Open  repository in GitHub markgordon22/Travel-Tips-Ireland.
+2. Click code button in green on the right.
+3. Copy URL from HTTPS section.
+4. Open terminal in your local IDE.
+5. Change your current working directory to where you wish the cloned file to be saved and allocated.
+6. You then type 'git clone' with the URL you copied off of GitHub.
+7. click enter and your own local clone will be created.

 ## Forking

+By forking the repository you can now make a copy of the repository to a github account to view, inspect without affecting or changing the original respository.
+There are three steps involved in forking.

+ 1. Log into github with respective username and password and locate the repository that contains the project you wish to fork.
+ 2. On the very right of the page you will see a fork button just below the navbar and above the settings button.
+ 3. You now have a copy of the original repository in your github account which you can alter and make changes.